-Dayton shooter had troubled past, threatening fellow students with 'hit list'
+Long before shooting, Dayton gunman threatened fellow students with 'hit list'

 The rifle was fitted with an extended drum magazine that could hold 100 rounds.
 The gun was bought legally online from a dealer in Texas and shipped to a local firearms dealer, police said.

 Betts’ sister Megan Betts, 22, was one of the first to be killed.
-Biehl said the siblings had arrived in the same vehicle with a third person earlier in the evening, but separated before the rampage.
+Biehl said the siblings had arrived in the same vehicle with a third person earlier in the evening but separated before the rampage.

 The companion was wounded in the shooting, police said.